sudoblockio/tackle/docs/writing-tackle-files.md

 ### Blocks

 Sometimes it is convenient to be able to apply logic to entire blocks of yaml for which there is a special case embedded in the parser.
-For instance it is common to use a single / multi selector in a tackle file to restrict users to running a certain set of functions:
+For instance, it is common to use a single / multi selector in a tackle file to restrict users to running a certain set of functions:

 ```yaml
 action: